-Through our AXIS camera application platform (ACAP), you also have access to a long list of tested, well-documented application program interfaces (APIs).
+Through AXIS Camera Application Platform (ACAP), you have access to a list of tested, well-documented application program interfaces (APIs).
 These APIs are optimized for Axis devices and let you take full advantage of Axis hardware and software.
 Together with software development kits (SDKs) based on open-source components, they facilitate interoperability, scalability, and easy migration of your apps to execute on Axis devices.

 A broad concept used to label manufactured machines, computers, systems, and software that solve complex tasks while demonstrating seemingly intelligent traits.
 Deep learning and machine learning are subsets of AI.

 A type of iris, which is electrically controlled by the camera, to automatically regulate the amount of light allowed to enter.